-The company – provider of cyber security solutions Symantec Corporation (SYMC, NASDAQ) on January 31 plans to submit a quarterly report.
-While investors are not sure that the company will be able to achieve the previously established forecast indicators, and reduce the forecast.
-However, Symantec has a serious driver for growth in the medium and long-term – the newly acquired company for the protection of personal data.
+The company - provider of cybersecurity solutions Symantec Corporation (SYMC, NASDAQ) on January 31, plans to submit a quarterly report.
+Investors are not sure that the company able to achieve the previously established forecast indicators and reduce the forecast.
+However, Symantec has a severe driver to growth in the medium and long-term - the newly acquired company for the protection of personal data.

 Symantec, taking into account the current trends in the protection of personal data, has decided to increase marketing costs in this area of business.
-This promising area of cyber defense already in the medium term can become a serious driver of the company’s growth.
+This promising area of cyber defense already in the medium term can become a dangerous driver of the company's growth.
 According to Symantec estimates, in 2017, hackers stole about $ 172 billion from 978 million users in 20 countries.
-In the US alone, 143 million people were kidnapped by cybercriminals in 2017, who stole $ 19.4 billion.
-Specialists in the field of digital security predict the growth of identity theft due to the widespread use of the Internet of things.
-Therefore, the demand for solutions from LifeLock will grow, which will lead to the growth of the Symantec business.
+In the US alone, 143 million people kidnapped by cybercriminals in 2017, who stole $ 19.4 billion.
+Specialists in the field of digital security predict identity theft's growth due to the widespread use of the Internet of things.
+Therefore, the demand for solutions from LifeLock grows, which leads to the Symantec growth.
 Not so long ago, Symantec launched a campaign to resell Norton antivirus and spyware removal software for LifeLock clients.

-However, in the short term, Symantec may face some decline in profits due to increased marketing costs, as well as the sale of businesses to ensure the security of websites.
+However, in the short term, Symantec may face some decline in profits due to increased marketing costs and the sale of businesses to ensure the security of websites.
 It is with this that negative evaluations of some analysts on Wall Street are connected.

 At the auction on January 29, SYMC shares fell 2.31% to $ 27.07.
 Market capitalization reached $ 16.65 billion.